jwbuurlage/Bulk/README.md

 Building
 --------

-Bulk requires an up-to-date compiler, that supports C++17, e.g. GCC >= 7.0, or Clang >= 4.0.
+Bulk requires Linux and an up-to-date compiler, that supports C++17, e.g. GCC >= 7.0, or Clang >= 4.0.

 Bulk supports a number of different *backends*, allowing the programs to run in parallel using:

 - `thread` for multi-core systems using standard C++ `<thread>` threading support
 - `mpi` for distributed environments using MPI

 The examples in the `examples` directory work for every backend.
 To build them, do the following.
 The backends (e.g. `thread`, `mpi`) are built optionally, just remove or add the option if you do not require them.

     mkdir build
     cd build
     cmake ..
     make thread mpi

 The examples will be compiled in the `bin/{backend}` directory, prepended with the backend name, i.e. to run the `hello` example with the `thread` backend:

     ./bin/thread/thread_hello

-There is also a special backend available for the [Epiphany coprocessor](https://www.parallella.org/), which can be found in the `epiphany` branch.
-It also has a modified version of Bulk to support portability between MPI, `<thread>` and the Epiphany coprocessor.
+There is also a special legacy backend available for the [Epiphany coprocessor](https://www.parallella.org/), which can be found in the `epiphany` branch.
+This branch has a modified version of Bulk to support portability between MPI, `<thread>` and the Epiphany coprocessor.
 See `backends/epiphany/README.md` for more details.

 Authors
 -------